How to Name a Nonprofit

 Learn more about trademarking your business name.

-How do you pick a nonprofit name?
+How do you name a nonprofit?

 - Brainstorm some potential names.